Ten blood tests for for Fatigue and Depression

 If you want to take. a deep dive into your mental health & well-being and believe you would benefit from a holistic approach, feel free to get in touch by using the contact button above.

-What blood tests are useful for mental health? (and what are the ideal levels?)
+What blood tests are useful for mental health?

 Below is a list of the most important blood tests for mental health.
 This list is by no means exhaustive - but it is a good start to rule out some basic deficiencies or other causes for poor mood, energy or anxiety.